 John Beomsoo Kim, WNDU | June 18, 2025

-Officials celebrated the completion of the $650 million Double Track Northwest Indiana project with the grand opening of the South Shore Line’s new 11th Street Station in Michigan City.
-The $100 million station, next to a planned 12-story residential tower, anchors a 17-mile stretch of track built between Gary and Michigan City.
-A proposed track realignment at South Bend International Airport could soon follow, cutting travel times to Chicago by 15 to 20 minutes.
+Officials marked the completion of the $650 million Double Track Northwest Indiana project with the grand opening of the South Shore Line’s new 11th Street Station in Michigan City.
+The $100 million station—adjacent to a planned 12-story residential tower—anchors a newly built 17-mile stretch of track between Gary and Michigan City.
+A proposed track realignment at South Bend International Airport could follow, potentially reducing travel times to Chicago by 15 to 20 minutes.

 MINNESOTA—What to Know About Rochester’s Future Rapid Transit System as Construction Begins